evant/blog/_posts/draft-you-dont-need-to-null-out-views.md

 ```

 By scoping your views to `onViewCreated` you don't have to worry about nulling
 them out our calling them at the wrong time.
-And androidx gives you the tools
+And AndroidX gives you the tools
 to do it!